thewellnamed/shadow/README.md

 ### Gameplay Basics

-A brief explanation of the shadow gameplay principles which inform this analyzer is available in [Basics](BASICS.md).
 For more information, or for questions about shadow priest gameplay, check out #vod-and-log-review in [shadow priest discord](https://discord.gg/classicshadow).

-Note: not yet updated for WOTLK!

 ### Glossary

 Definitions of stats/terms available via the [Glossary](GLOSSARY.md).
-Also not yet updated for WOTLK

 ### Credits